GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 ## Research Objectives

 The fundamental research objective is to find system concepts based on a set of requirements as input data.
-To improve the results of the concept finding activity, one can propose a new design method, modelling method, modelling language or modelling software.

 ## Metrics